-Gastrointestinal Transit in Mice

-The phenotype of neuronal nitric oxide synthase (nNOS) knockout mice (Mishimo 2000) combined with impairments in gastric motility reported with non-selective inhibitors of all three isoforms of NOS (Orihita and Sarna, 1994), implicate a role for No derived from NOS isoforms in the regulation of gastric motility.
+Gastrointestinal Transit in Mice.
+The phenotype of nNOS knockout mice (Mashimo et al., 2000) combined with impairments in gastric motility reported with nonselective inhibitors of all three isoforms of NOS (Orihata and Sarna, 1994) implicate a role for NO derived from NOS isoforms in the regulation of gastric motility.
 Given that KLYP961 is a dual inhibitor of nNOS and iNOS, the potential impact on gastric motility in a mouse model of charcoal transit was explored.
-Under sub-chronic conditions with supra-pharmacological doses, KLYP961 did not impact charcoal transit while the experimental positive control, morphine, markedly reduced charcoal transit (Supplemental Results S6.5 and Supplemental Figure S7).
+Under subchronic conditions with suprapharmacological doses, KLYP961 did not affect charcoal transit, whereas the experimental positive control, morphine, markedly reduced charcoal transit (Supplemental Results S6.5 and Supplemental Fig. S7).

-Motor Coordination in Mice

-Effects of single oral dose administration of KLYP961 on motor coordination were assessed using the rotarod assay with gabapentin as the reference compound.
-Gabapentin produced doseand time-dependent impairments in motor coordination.
-The calculated ED50 value for gabapentin, based on its effects at 2 hr post-dose, was ~140 mg/kg.
-KLYP961 over the dose range of 100-1000 mg/kg, did not affect motor performance.
-Therefore, an ED50 value for KLYP961 could not be calculated (Supplemental Results S6.6; Supplemental Figure S8A-C).
+Motor Coordination in Mice.
+The effects of administration of single oral doses of KLYP961 on motor coordination were assessed using the rotarod assay with gabapentin as the reference compound.
+Gabapentin produced dose- and time-dependent impairments in motor coordination.
+The calculated ED{50} value for gabapentin, based on its effects at 2 h after dose, was ~ 140 mg/kg.
+KLYP961 over the dose range of 100 to 1000 mg/kg did not affect motor performance.
+Therefore, an ED{50} value for KLYP961 could not be calculated (Supplemental Results S6.6; Supplemental Fig. S8).